codatio/codat-docs/docs/auth-flow/customize/set-up-webhooks.md

 For example, if a company has a designated accounting manager, you might want to:

-- Set up a webhook for this specific company,
+- Set up a webhook for this specific company
 - Notify the account manager

 Therefore, the rule would have to specify the company ID, and the account manager’s e-mail address to notify them.